Kavyakedam/Portfolio-/README.md

 -styles.css
 -script.js

-some of the features like:
+some of the features included like:
 -contact information
 -skills
 -education